GSA/fpki-guides/_announcements/02_google_ct.md

    ```
    Windows: C:\Users\/<username/>\AppData\Local\Google\Chrome SxS\Application\chrome.exe
    ```

-3. Open a command line in the Google Chrome Canary executable directory to enable CT for _a date in the past_.
-For example, this command will enable CT checking for any TLS/SSL certificate issued after January 1, 2015:
+3. Open a command line in the Google Chrome Canary executable directory to enable CT for _a date in the past_ measured in seconds.
+For example, this command will enable CT checking for any TLS/SSL certificate issued after January 1, 2015 (1420086400 seconds):
    ```
-   chrome.exe --enable-features="EnforceCTForNewCerts<EnforceCTTrial" --force-fieldtrials="EnforceCTTrial/Group1"
+   chrome.exe --enable-features="EnforceCTForNewCerts<EnforceCTTrial" --force-fieldtrials="EnforceCTTrial/Group1" --force-fieldtrial-params="EnforceCTTrial.Group1:date/1420086400"
-   --force-fieldtrial-params="EnforceCTTrial.Group1:date/1420086400"
    ```

 4. Watch the CT error page for your intranet/internet websites.
 Alternatively, you can use these test sites: [FPKI Graph](https://fpki-graph.fpki-lab.gov){:target="_blank"} or [Joint Personnel Adjudication System](https://jpasapp.dmdc.osd.mil/JPAS/JPASDisclosureServlet){:target="_blank"}.

-5. If you don't see an error, clear the cache from the previous test and ensure that you are launching Chrome using the command line with the CT flags.
+5. If you don't see an error, clear the cache from the previous test and ensure that you are launching Chrome using the command line with the CT flags enabled.

 6. Apply the registry settings in [Disable CT Checking for Government-Furnished Equipment](#disable-ct-checking-for-government-furnished-equipment) for your test sites.